Pamblam/fuckit/README.md

 ## Installing
 - Clone the app to your server: `git clone git@github.com:Pamblam/fuckit.git`
 - Direct apache to serve from the `public` directory of the app.
+- Install NPM modules: `npm install`
+- Set up config: `npm run config`
-- Run the installer script: `npm run setup`
+- Build the UI: `npm run build`

 ## Creating additional users
 There isn't an out-of-the-box UI for creating users, but there's an npm command.